josephfogarty/IceSUBS/README.md

 ## Numerics of the Code

-As mentioend above, the domain for this ice block is 2 meters.
+As mentioned above, the domain for this ice block is 2 meters.
 Using a spatial mesh of 400 cells, we have a length of 5 mm between nodes.
 We set a dt of 0.5, however this number may be changed in the code.

 The main numerical method utilized here is the Crank-Nicolson method, an implicit method that is second-order accurate in space and time.
 The Crank-Nicolson method gives rise to solving a sparse linear system every time step.
 The Python module `scipy.sparse` allows for quick iterations of solving these systems.

 ## Models in the Code

 There are a few models in the code based off of real-world observations and theory.
+These will eventually be replaced with actual, continuous observations, but for now, these models work well to crudely study the fluxes in sea ice.

+### Humidity

-First we define a function to calculate the specific humidity above ice given a certain temperature:
+First we define a function to calculate the specific humidity above ice (at a certain density) given a certain temperature:

 ```python
 # Calculate q from T